-Proton radiography and tomography will allow the exploitation of the Bragg peak providing enhanced imaging, reducing uncertainty and error associated relative stopping power, and eliminating the need to estimate relative biological effectiveness (RBE), resulting in improved treatment planning, verification, and treatment.
+Proton radiography and tomography is different as it uses protons to create images.
+The use of protons to create these images allows for reduced uncertainty and error associated relative stopping power, and eliminates the need to estimate relative biological effectiveness (RBE), resulting in improved treatment planning, verification, and treatment.

 Additionally, proton radiography and tomography allows for faster positioning verification and reduced dose when imaging.1